Kotlin/KEEP/README.md

 ### Design notes

-Some feature ideas that are being discussed for Kotlin represent important directions of potential enhancement, but are not complete to call them design proposals, yet they still need to be discussed with the Kotlin community to gather use-cases for these features, their potential syntax, impact on existing Kotlin code, etc.
+Some feature ideas that are being discussed for Kotlin represent important directions of potential enhancement but are not complete to call them design proposals.
+They still need to be discussed with the Kotlin community to gather use-cases for these features, their potential syntax, impact on existing Kotlin code, etc.
 They are called "design notes" and are stored in a separate [notes](notes) directory.